rpm-software-management/dnf/doc/api_package.rst

   .. attribute:: chksum

-    Tuple with package checksum and checksum type or None.
+    Tuple with package checksum and checksum type or ``None``.
 The checksum is returned only for packages from repository.
 The checksum is not returned for installed package or packages from commandline repository.
 The checksum represents @pkgid value which links primary metadata with other repository metadata files.